The importance of three phase electric motors

 Consultation on policy options

-The Consultation Regulation Impact Statement (CRIS) assesses policy options for increasing the energy efficiency of three phase electric motors (including motors embedded in or packaged with equipment) in Australia and New Zealand.
+A Consultation Regulation Impact Statement (CRIS) assessed policy options for increasing the energy efficiency of three phase electric motors (including motors embedded in or packaged with equipment) in Australia and New Zealand.
+The CRIS was developed by EECA on behalf of the E3 programme.

 The options in the CRIS are presented to align internationally and include: